 If you wish to offer us an object, please use the Collections Enquiry form.
 Try and give us as much information as possible about the object including what you know about its history and its current condition.

 We care for almost 500,000 objects.
 Some are too fragile for permanent display or are of mainly research interest.
 You can view highlights on our online collections website.
-We are currently moving our offsite store so access to the majority of our reserve collections will not be possible until late 2021.
-At other times objects in our reserve collections can be viewed by appointment in advance, please use the Collections Enquiry form.
+Objects in our reserve collections can be viewed by appointment in advance, please use the Collections Enquiry form.

 If you are a student planning to use our collections as part of your dissertation or PhD, please contact us well in advance to ensure we can support you.